stuible/VCH-homehealth/pages/modules/introduction/more/primary-care.md

     - part: half
       title: Take Action
       text: Before we walk along side our clients, we have to understand where they are coming from.
       text-2: "1.
-Please watch the introduction to: Hope that Helps: Trauma Informed Care"
+Watch the introduction to the video “Hope that Helps: Trauma Informed Care."
       youtube: https://www.youtube.com/embed/KODThTB-rHc
     - part: half
       title: Take Action